Sir Michael Caine Is Retiring From Acting

 Michael Caine, 88, has starred in several notable roles over the course of his 60-year career, and has won two Academy Awards.

-Sir Michael Caine is proving that you are never too old to change career paths.
-The beloved actor has announced that he's retiring from acting.

-During a recent interview, he says that his role in the new film "Best Sellers" is his final onscreen appearance, according to People.
+During a recent interview Sir Michael Caine suggested that his role in the new film "Best Sellers" would be his final onscreen appearance, according to People.

 Caine's career has been filled with memorable roles.
 He's starred in movies like "Tenet," "Going in Style," "King of Thieves," "Dirty Rotten Scoundrels," "The Italian Job," "Alfie," "The Dark Knight," "Inception," "Now You See Me," and "Children of Men."

-Note: Update: Michael Caine Says He Isn't Retiring From Acting